niiichtsy/verilog_misc_modules/arithmetic/half_adder/README.md

 # half_adder

-Parametrizable-width full half_adder with an output carry flag.
+Simple half-adder with an output carry flag.
 Combinational.